 After the master issues a START condition, it sends a byte that indicates which slave device it wants to communicate with.
 This byte is called the address byte.
-Each device on an I 2 C bus has a unique 7-bit address to which it responds.
-(Slaves can also have 10-bit addresses; see the I 2 C specification for details.)
+Each device on an $I^2C$ bus has a unique 7-bit address to which it responds.
+(Slaves can also have 10-bit addresses; see the $I^2C$ specification for details.)
 The master sends an address in the address byte, together with a bit that indicates whether it wishes to read from or write to the slave device.

-Every byte transmitted on the I2C bus, address or data, is acknowledged with an acknowledge bit.
-When a master finishes sending a byte (eight data bits) to a slave, the master stops driving SDA and waits for the slave to acknowledge the byte.
-The slave acknowledges the byte by pulling SDA low.
+Every byte transmitted on the IC bus, whether it is address or data, is acknowledged with an acknowledge bit.
+When a master has finished sending a byte (eight data bits) to a slave, it stops driving SDA and waits for the slave to acknowledge the byte.
+The slave acknowledges the byte by pulling SDA LOW.
 The master then sends a clock pulse to clock the acknowledge bit.
-Similarly, when a master finishes reading a byte, the master pulls SDA low to acknowledge this operation to the slave.
-The master then sends a clock pulse to clock the bit.
+Similarly, when a master has finished reading a byte, it pulls SDA LOW to acknowledge this to the slave.
+It then sends a clock pulse to clock the bit.

 A not-acknowledge is performed by simply leaving SDA HIGH during an acknowledge cycle.
-If a device is not present on the bus and the master attempts to address the device, the master receives a not-acknowledge because no device is present at that address to pull the line LOW.
+If a device is not present on the bus, and the master attempts to address it, it receives a not-acknowledge because no device is present at that address to pull the line LOW.